Sonic the Hedgehog: 2005–2010: Franchise struggles

+Backbone Entertainment developed two Sonic games exclusive to the PlayStation Portable, Sonic Rivals (2006) and Sonic Rivals 2 (2007).
 The first Sonic game for the Wii, Sonic and the Secret Rings (2007), takes place in the world of Arabian Nights and was released instead of a port of Sonic '06.
 Citing lengthy development times, Sega switched plans and conceived a game that would use the motion detection of the Wii Remote.
 Sega released a sequel, Sonic and the Black Knight, set in the world of King Arthur, in 2009.
 Secret Rings and Black Knight form what is known as the Sonic Storybook sub-series.
 A Sonic Riders sequel, Zero Gravity (2008), was developed for the Wii and PlayStation 2.
 Dimps returned to the Sonic series with Sonic Rush Adventure, a sequel to Sonic Rush, in 2007, while BioWare developed the first Sonic RPG, Sonic Chronicles: The Dark Brotherhood (2008), also for the DS.
-Backbone Entertainment developed two Sonic games exclusive to the PlayStation Portable, Sonic Rivals (2006) and Sonic Rivals 2 (2007).

 Following Naka's departure, Akinori Nishiyama, who worked on the Sonic Advance and Rush games, became Sonic Team's general manager.
 Sonic Team began working on Sonic Unleashed (2008) in 2005.
 It was conceived as a sequel to Adventure 2, but became a standalone entry after Sonic Team introduced innovations to separate it from the Adventure games.
 With Unleashed, Sonic Team sought to combine the best aspects of 2D and 3D Sonic games and address criticisms of previous 3D entries, although reviews were mixed due to the addition of a beat 'em up game mode in which Sonic transforms into a werewolf-like beast.
 After Nishiyama was promoted in 2010, Iizuka was installed as the head of Sonic Team and became the Sonic producer.